Bear Robotics, a company making robot waiters, just raised a $32 million round led by SoftBank – TechCrunch

 TC: How customizable are these Penny robots going to be?
 Are there different tiers of service?

 JH: Penny can be configured into several modes.
-The default is [for it to hold] three trays, so it can carry food to a table or a server can use it for bussing help.
+The default is [for it to hold] three trays, so it can carry food to a table or a server can use it for busing help.

 TC: Will it address the customers?